-Collision between Greek Coast Guard vessel, migrant boat kills at least 14
+Collision between Greek coastguard vessel, migrant boat kills at least 14

-Greece’s Coast Guard says 26 other people have been rescued from Aegean Sea as search-and-rescue operations continue.
+Greece’s coastguard says 26 other people have been rescued from Aegean Sea as search-and-rescue operations continue.

-A boat carrying migrants has collided with a Greek Coast Guard vessel in the Aegean Sea near the island of Chios, killing at least 14 people, the Coast Guard says.
+A boat carrying migrants and asylum seekers has collided with a Greek coastguard vessel in the Aegean Sea near the island of Chios, killing at least 14 people, the coastguard says.

 The incident occurred around 9pm local time on Tuesday (19:00 GMT) off the coast of Chios’s Mersinidi area, Greece’s Athens-Macedonian News Agency (AMNA) reported.